ibm-cloud-docs/vmwaresolutions/sddc/sd_networkingoncloudfoundation.md

 ## Networking components for Cloud Foundation instances

-To review the networking components that are included in your Cloud Foundation instance, see [Cloud Foundation instance components](sd_cloudfoundationoverview.html#cloud-foundation-instance-components).
+To review the networking components that are included in your Cloud Foundation instance, see [Technical specifications for Cloud Foundation instances](sd_cloudfoundationoverview.html#technical-specifications-for-cloud-foundation-instances).

-## Firewall considerations
+## NSX firewall considerations

-If you are using NSX Distributed Firewalls (DFW), review the following requirements:
-* You must configure rules for all communications from the {{site.data.keyword.IBM}} CloudDriver and the SDDC Manager virtual machines (VMs) to allow all protocols to communicate on the IP addresses `10.0.0.0/8` and `161.26.0.0/16`.
+If you are using NSX Distributed Firewalls (DFW), you must configure rules for all communications from the {{site.data.keyword.IBM}} CloudDriver virtual server instance (VSI) and the SDDC Manager virtual machines (VMs) to allow all protocols to communicate on the IP addresses `10.0.0.0/8` and `161.26.0.0/16`.
-* You must create a DFW rule that allows for HTTPS traffic from the IBM CloudDriver VM to any destination.
-* The DFW rule must come before any other rules that would block traffic to or from these VMs.

 ## Using VMware NSX with your VMs